 - Sponsorships for a partner’s citizenship

 The lack of access to these crucial pieces of social infrastructure results in economic instability and the fear that comes with it.

 4. Healthcare Discrimination

 The U.S. doesn’t have public health insurance, and paying for individual coverage is often far too expensive to be a viable option.
-In combination with workplace discrimination, this makes it very difficult for LGBTQ people to get consistent health coverage.
+In combination with workplace discrimination, it is challenging for LGBTQ people to get consistent health coverage.
 For those who would typically get health insurance through their partner’s employer, being LGBTQ is a significant barrier.
-Many employers simply don’t provide insurance to same-sex domestic partners, and when they do, the couple has to pay tax on the insurance where heterosexual couples do not.
+Many employers don’t provide insurance to same-sex domestic partners, and when they do, the couple has to pay tax on the insurance where heterosexual couples do not.

 For transgender people who do manage to get healthcare, there’s more to worry about.
-A huge number of private and public health plans make transgender people the target of specific exclusions, barring them from receiving any care related to their transition.
+Many private and public health plans make transgender people the target of specific exclusions, barring them from receiving any care related to their transition.
 This results in transgender individuals experiencing significant stress and anxiety around their health and transition.

 5. Targeted Marking

-Alcohol and tobacco are frequently abused by the LGBTQ community.
+The LGBTQ community frequently misuses alcohol and tobacco.
 Clubs and bars have long been some of the safer places for gay and transgender people to gather and socialize, and marketers know this.
 Multiple alcohol brands target Pride annually, offering donations and colorful rainbow-themed alcoholic products to ingratiate themselves with the community.
-This highly effective marketing scheme aimed specifically at LGBTQ people helps paint alcohol as innocuous, rather than as a dangerous substance.
+This highly effective marketing scheme explicitly aimed at LGBTQ people helps paint alcohol as innocuous rather than as a dangerous substance.